rsvim/rsvim.github.io/docs/manual/configuration.md

 ### NPM Package

-A npm package contains the `package.json` file that describing the meta information.
+A npm package contains the `package.json` file that describing meta information.
 The package name is specified with the `name` field inside the `package.json`, no longer by the directory name.
 The package entry script is still the `index.js` or `index.ts` by default, but can be override by the `exports` (or `main`) field inside the `package.json`.

 For example we recreate the `syntax` package in npm package format: